Deputymaking decisions that touch our lives every day

 Term of office

-A Deputy is elected for four years.
-At the end of the term she or he can leave the States or stand for re-election.
+A Deputy is usually elected for four years, although the next States term has been adjusted to end in June 2025.
+At the end of the term a Deputy can leave the States or stand for re-election.
 There is no limit on the number of times a Deputy can re-stand.
 Most Deputies stay for one or two terms but some serve for 20 or 30 years.

-It is unusual for a Deputy to step down during her or his four-year term but it is possible.
+It is unusual for a Deputy to step down during their four-year term but it is possible.
 A replacement will be elected in a by-election unless a general election is coming up.

 Periods of extended absence due to, for example, illness or pregnancy are allowed so long as they do not exceed twelve months.

 In October 2019, Deputies agreed to allow proxy voting for new parents.
 For the first six months after birth or adoption, Deputies who are new parents can ask a colleague to place a vote on their behalf.
-This rule applies equally to mothers and fathers.
+This rule applies equally to both parents.

 However, there is no system in place to take over Deputies’ other work when they are absent.
-Committee work will continue without you and you will need to ask a colleague to take over any outstanding constituent cases.
+Committee work continues and an absent Deputy would need to ask a colleague to take over any outstanding constituent cases.

-The basic salary for a deputy is currently £40,521.
+The total salary for a Deputy who is below pension age is £44,929 as at June 2023.
 There is no allowance towards admin costs, these are incorporated into the salary.

-Pay is automatically adjusted annually on 1st May, based on any positive percentage change in median earnings for the previous year.
+Pay should be automatically adjusted annually on 1st May, based on any positive percentage change in median earnings for the previous year.
+However, there was pay freeze in 2020 and 2021 because of Covid.
+A 4.5% increase was applied from May 2022 and a further 5.7% in May 2023.

 Pay scales are reviewed periodically by the Independent Pay Review Panel.
-The latest proposals from the Panel were rejected at the States meeting beginning on 25th September 2019.
-It is likely that there will be a further review in the next States term.
+The most recent proposals from the Panel were rejected at the States meeting beginning on 25th September 2019.
+It is likely that there will be a further review in this States term but this will only impact the pay of the next States (2025 onwards).

 Politics is an adversarial environment and becoming increasingly polarised in Guernsey, as elsewhere in the world.
 Most of your colleagues will be supportive but some may seek to undermine you.

 Guernsey is a small island trying to run nearly all the government functions of a small country.
-Your role is as big or as small as you choose to make it but if you join one or more of the larger committees, you will need to be ruthless with your priorities to manage the workload.
+Your role is as big or as small as you choose to make it but if you join one or more of the larger committees, you will need to be strict about priorities to manage the workload.

 More general information

-At The States – educational resource explaining how the States of Guernsey works.
+At The States – educational resource for schools explaining how the States of Guernsey works.

 Gov.gg – the States of Guernsey website.
 Especially the ‘Government’ section.